 A: Yes, and sometimes better.
-Original performance data showed equivalency, expanded validation studies not only showed equivalency but in 57% of the population found the single prong cannula provided higher POX readings (primary mechanism of action).
+Original performance data showed equivalency, while expanded validation studies not only showed equivalency but in 57 percent of the population found the single prong cannula provided higher primary mechanism of action (POX) readings.
 Clinical experience shows effective support of patients using the single prong approach.

 Q: What is the impact on the patients when using the single prong cannula?

-A: The Uni-flo2 single prong cannula provides an open breathing system by assuring that the nose is less than 50% occluded.
-Maintaining an open system prevents the creation of additional pressures (retrograde flow)in the patient.
+A: The Uni-flo2 single prong cannula provides an open breathing system by assuring that the nose is less than 50 percent occluded.
+Maintaining an open system prevents the creation of additional pressures, known as retrograde flow, in the patient.

 Q: Is there any discomfort or concerns about the Uni-flo2 from delivering oxygen through just one prong?

 A: No, our studies show a high level of customer satisfaction which has led many dual prong users to convert to the Uni-flo2.
-This conversion from dual prong to single prong is due to, increased comfort & dignity, less visible, less plastic on skin and no constriction at neck or throat.
+This conversion from dual prong to single prong is due to increased comfort and dignity, lower profile, less plastic on skin, and elimination of constriction at neck or throat.
 The single prong vortex design also provides increased oxygen availability for lung absorption.

 A: Yes, the Uni-flo2 contains a universal female oxygen bushing that fits on all standard male connectors (ISO-STD 594).
-Additionally, internal validation studies show equivalent or better POX readings (primary mechanism of action) with the single prong in both continuous (tanks) and pulse delivery type devices.
+Additionally, internal validation studies show equivalent or better primary mechanism of action (POX) readings with the single prong in both continuous tanks and pulse delivery type devices.

 Q: Will I have to change the oxygen flow rate prescribed if I change cannulas to the Uni-flo2?

 A: No, the Uni-flo2 cannula is a low flow (1-6 liters) oxygen cannula.
-There is no reason you will need to change the prescribed flow rate your doctor recommended while using the Uni-flo2 nasal cannula.
+There is no reason to change the prescribed flow rate recommended by your doctor while using the Uni-flo2 nasal cannula.

 Q: How is the Uni-flo2 cannula fitted?